 These are known as infinitive verbs (to work, to write, to sleep…) and this is the form you will find in dictionaries.

-To start conjugating verbs in the Italian present tense (or any other tense, really), you must first get rid of the class ending to get the verb stem.
+To start conjugating verbs in the Italian present tense (or any other tense, really), you first need to get rid of the class ending to get the verb stem.

-Let’s get the stem of these verbs: amare, scrivere, dormire:
+Let’s find the stems of these verbs: amare, scrivere, dormire:

-- First locate the endings: am-are, scriv-ere, dorm-ire.
+- First find the endings: am-are, scriv-ere, dorm-ire.

 - Get rid of them: am-, scriv-, dorm-.

 - Done!
-These are the stems of these verbs!
+Those are the stems of these verbs!

-Now, you should be doing something with these.
-If you want to conjugate verbs in the Italian present tense, you should append the present tense endings to these stems.
+Now, you should do something with them.
+If you want to conjugate verbs in the Italian present tense, you should attach the present tense endings to these stems.

-Now, here’s the deal: each verb class has different endings, and so does each subject pronoun.
-That means that for each subject you’ll get a different ending.
-This is why subjects in Italian are often omitted: you will be able to understand who the subject is thanks to the verb ending!
+Now, here’s the thing: each verb class has different endings, and so does each subject pronoun.
+This means that you’ll get a different ending for each subject.
+This is why subjects are often omitted in Italian: you will be able to understand who the subject is thanks to the verb ending!

 It looks harder than it is, I assure you.
-Let’s delve right away into the conjugations of regular verbs of all 3 classes!
+Let’s dive right away into the conjugations of regular verbs of all 3 classes!

-Regular verbs conjugation in the Italian present tense
+Conjugation of regular verbs in the Italian present tense

 Amare (to love), scrivere (to write) and dormire (to sleep) are all regular verbs, so let’s see how to conjugate them in the table below.